-Michael McFadden made national headlines earlier this week when he was released from the Arkansas Valley Correctional Facility in Ordway on Tuesday.
+McFadden made national headlines earlier this year when he was released from the Arkansas Valley Correctional Facility in Ordway in February.
 He had been convicted of sexually assaulting half a dozen children.
 His latest conviction was tossed out because of issues in the jury selection process that resulted in a delayed trial.
 According to the Colorado Department of Corrections, the minimum sentence he would have faced was 316 years.

 The Colorado Supreme Court decided on Feb.
 12 not to hear the appeal, meaning the lower courts ruling which did not allow the case to be re-tried, would stand.

-Authorities learned on Thursday McFadden still had to register as a sex offender for a prior sexual assault on a child sentence in 1990.
+Authorities learned soon after he was released he still had to register as a sex offender for a prior sexual assault on a child sentence in 1990.
 An arrest warrant was issued.
-He was arrested at the El Paso County Department of Human Services at about 4:30 in the afternoon on Friday.
-According to the jail's inmate search, he is being held there now on a $1,000 bond.
+He was arrested at the El Paso County Department of Human Services about a week after he was released from prison.

-When McFadden was released on Tuesday, it sparked outrage across the state.
+When McFadden was released, it sparked outrage across the state.
 The district attorney for the 21st Judicial District in Mesa County didn't hold back on his opinion of the judges who overturned the latest conviction.

-Rubinstein told 11 News on Friday work had already begun on drafting a bill to help prevent this incident from happening in the future.
+Rubinstein told 11 News work had already begun on drafting a bill to help prevent this incident from happening in the future.

-A woman who said she alerted authorities years ago about McFadden's alleged crimes against children told KKCO she believed he was in Colorado Springs as of Thursday.
+A woman who said she alerted authorities years ago about McFadden's alleged crimes against children told KKCO she believed he was in Colorado Springs.
 She had heard he was living in homeless shelters trying to raise money for a bus ticket to Florida.
-Several other people reached out to 11 News with the same information Thursday night.
+Several other people reached out to 11 News with the same information soon after his release.

 The woman is hoping for justice and even wants the governor to get involved.
 She isn't the only one who talked to KKCO.
 One of the alleged victims also came forward to speak.